Understanding Lifecycle Environments

 Carefully select the packages and modules in a versioned custom software source.
 When promoted to a lifecycle stage, the service installs all content in a versioned source to the target instances.

-What happens when you promote content to a stage?
+What happens when I promote content to a stage?

 • Detaches previously attached software sources from the instance.